rathaROG/lapx/benchmark.md

 In most scenarios, `lapjvx()` and `lapjv()` demonstrate faster performance than the baseline SciPy's `linear_sum_assignment`, and they remain competitive with other LAPX variants such as [`lapjvc`](https://github.com/rathaROG/lapx#4-the-new-function-lapjvc) (LAPX LAPJVC in the tables).
 When in-function filtering with `cost_limit` is used, `lapjv()` (LAPX LAPJV-IFT in the tables) experiences a significant performance impact and can produce different outputs compared to SciPy's baseline, as indicated by “✗” and ⚠️ in the tables.

+🆕 `lapx` [v0.7.0](https://github.com/rathaROG/lapx/releases/tag/v0.7.0) introduced [`lapjvs()`](https://github.com/rathaROG/lapx#5-the-new-function-lapjvs), a highly competitive solver.
+Notably, `lapjvs()` outperforms other solvers in terms of speed when the input cost matrix is square, especially for sizes 5000 and above.

-To achieve optimal performance of `lapjvx()` or `lapjv()` in object tracking application, follow the implementation in the current [`benchmark_tracking.py`](https://github.com/rathaROG/lapx/blob/main/.github/test/benchmark_tracking.py) script.
+💡 To achieve optimal performance of `lapjvx()` or `lapjv()` in object tracking application, follow the implementation in the current [`benchmark_tracking.py`](https://github.com/rathaROG/lapx/blob/main/.github/test/benchmark_tracking.py) script.

-(See more results on various platforms and architectures [here](https://github.com/rathaROG/lapx/actions/runs/18668517507))
+👁️ See more results on various platforms and architectures [here](https://github.com/rathaROG/lapx/actions/runs/18668517507).

 <details><summary>Show the results:</summary>